AWS Data Pipeline: 4 Reasons To Use It In Your App

 Lack of third-party integration

-The AWS data pipeline works like a dream in the AWS ecosystem and integrates smoothly with other AWS components.
+The AWS data pipeline works like a dream in the AWS service ecosystem and integrates smoothly with other AWS components.
 However, integration capability with other third party services is negligible.

 It can get complicated

-Juggling data pipelines and on-premise resources can easily overwhelm the unwary.
+Juggling data pipelines and on-premise compute resources can easily overwhelm the unwary.
 You can soon find yourself trying to handle multiple installations and configurations at once.
 It’s not so much of an issue for anyone experienced in using other AWS applications, but if you are coming in cold, there’s a steep learning curve.

-What are the alternatives to AWS Data Pipeline?
+What Are the Alternatives to AWS Data Pipeline?

 From the above, we can conclude that there are more pros than cons when it comes to AWS Data Pipeline.
 Let’s finish by having a look at some of the other options that are out there and seeing how they measure up in comparison.